Yeatman51/ddl_automation/README.md

 </div>
 <br>

- This script is directly targeted at 'S:\Scans\DDL Email Download' and will remove '[External]' from every file inside of the DDL Email Download folder
+ This script is directly targeted at 'S:\Scans\DDL Email Download' and will remove '[External]' from every file inside of the DDL Email Download folder.

  If you run into an error it is because the file is removing the external portion and there is a file already named with an identical name.
-This is an easy fix simply rename the matching file something different and a rerun the script
+This is an easy fix simply rename the matching file something different then rerun the script.

 ![](img/Screenshot_0007.png)
 ![](img/Screenshot_0008.png)